 Systemic Risk - are those risks that impact the sector as a whole, or trends in data highlight an issue impacting on a group of providers, or particular training products, or specific industry areas.
 Outcomes from complaints, industry engagement activities, collaboration and information sharing with a range of stakeholders provides data to inform TAC's response to identified systemic risk.

 In addition, TAC is committed to an education program that provides specialised professional development opportunities aimed at RTOs.
-The education program aims to build capability and understanding of RTOs and their staff to meet their obligations in regard to the Standards for RTOs.
+The education program aims to build capability and understanding of RTOs and their staff to meet their obligations in regard to the Standards for Registered Training Organisations (RTOs) 2015.

 TAC will continue to publish up to date and relevant information to support RTOs in their understanding of the regulatory approach and the provision of guidance material in regard to the Standards for RTOs.